deadmanShadow/node-rest-api/README.md

 # Node REST API

 This repository contains a REST API project built using Express.js, Node.js, and PostgreSQL.
 The project is focused on practicing core RDBMS concepts, the fundamentals of creating a RESTful API, and API testing using Postman.
+The project includes CRUD operations.

 ## Technologies